rodmk/legacy_enhancement_suite/README.md

 ### Platinum Market
 - All timers that show how long a Boost remains unlocked is now shown in months, weeks, days and hours instead of just hours.

-### Voting
-- A "!" will appear next to the "Community" Tab if you are able to Vote.

 ### Flags
 - You can now upload Flags.
  - Images are converted automatically.
  - You can choose which part of the image is to be converted to the Flag.

 ### Hunting
-- A "!" will appear next to the "Hunting" Tab if you are able to hunt a Special NPC.
 - Allows the player to Hunt the same Hunting Group on the same page as the final hit that results in victory.
 - Allows the player to combine a Crystal that just dropped with another if found in your Inventory.
 - Shows remaining inventory spaces left after hunting.